If I ask you why blogs fail? Your answers will include many reasons, challenges, obstacles, and excuses, right?

 Right here on this blog, I wrote a post not too long ago that walks you through the essential guide to improving your writing skills.
 Check it out here.

-One of the essences of coming online to market your goods and services is to reach a global audience—people you wouldn’t have reached if only the brick-and-mortar marketing channels were your only marketing medium.
+One of the essences of coming online to promote your goods and services is to reach a global audience—people you wouldn’t have reached if only the brick-and-mortar marketing channels were your only marketing medium.

 To reach a global audience, one tool you will use primarily to leverage your marketing tactics is social media.